nyegorov/calculus2/ReadMe.txt

  Result of calculation can be rendered into mathml or plain-text format.

- Project contains simple parset for mathematical expressions and Win32 GDI render of mathml format.
+ Project contains simple parser for mathematical expressions and Win32 GDI render of mathml format.

 /////////////////////////////////////////////////////////////////////////////
 Author:

-Nick Yeogorv, nick.yegorov@gmail.com
+Nick Yegorov, nick.yegorov@gmail.com

 /////////////////////////////////////////////////////////////////////////////
 Usage:

-To use calculation in your project, just include header "calculus.h".
+To use calculations in your project, just include header "calculus.h".
 If you need expression parser, include also header "parser.h".

 /////////////////////////////////////////////////////////////////////////////
 Other notes:

 Project depends on Boost library, especially on boost::variant type.
-Reformath library (http://reformath.weebly.com) is used to render mathml.
+Reformath library (http://reformath.weebly.com) is used to render MathML.
+NanoSVG parser (https://github.com/memononen/nanosvg) is used to render SVG.

 /////////////////////////////////////////////////////////////////////////////